martinhbramwell/Meteor-CI-Tutorial/PrepareTheMachine/doc/Install_jsdoc.md

 #### Install “JSDoc”.

 JSDoc can generate a very sophisticated documentation web site for you, directly from annotations you make in your code.
-When you use JSDoc together with an annotations package in your text editor, documenting your work simply becomes an integral part in how you think about it.
+When you use JSDoc together with an annotations package in your text editor, documenting your work simply becomes an integral part of how you think about it.

 <a href='http://usejsdoc.org/' target='_blank'>jsdoc.org</a> :
   - very detailed and complete documentation generator